 3 bunches collard greens

 Sauté onions in oil until tender.
-Add tomatoes and cook for three-four minutes.
+Add tomatoes and cook for 3-4 minutes.
 Add tomato paste and salt.
 Strip leaves from stems of collard greens.
 Wad the leaves tightly in your hand and begin slicing off thinly with a sharp knife.
 Scrape into sink of cold water for rinsing.
 Remove from water and put directly into tomato/onion mixture.
 Cook over medium heat for 40 minutes.
 You may need to add a little water.
 Serve with chapattis; use the bread to pick up the sukuma.
-Serves six.
+Serves 6.

 Compassion in Kenya